1. General – What You Need to Know

 Wedding Photography is no easy subject and interviewing potential wedding photographers can be a daunting task.
 Regardless of if you are hiring the Lin and Jirsa Wedding Photography Team or another studio, we have created a list of 15 questions to help you find the perfect photographer for your wedding day.

-While this list is an exact reference of what questions to ask, make sure that you are also paying attention to the soft-skills that are mentioned in our section “How Do I Choose a Wedding Photographer” during your meeting and conversation.
+While this list consists the exact reference of what questions to ask, you still need to pay attention to the soft-skills that are mentioned in “How Do I Choose a Wedding Photographer” during the meeting and conversation.

 2. What is your primary style?